jm-247-ms/azure-docs/articles/advisor/advisor-alerts-arm.md

-description: Learn how to set up an alert for new recommendations from Azure Advisor by using an Azure Resource Manager template (ARM template). ms.topic: quickstart ms.custom: subject-armqs, mode-arm, devx-track-arm-template ms.date: 06/29/2020
+description: Learn how to set up an alert for new recommendations from Azure Advisor by using an Azure Resource Manager template (ARM template). ms.topic: quickstart ms.custom: subject-armqs, mode-arm, devx-track-arm-template ms.date: 07/26/2024

 ---

 # Quickstart: Create Advisor alerts on new recommendations by using an ARM template

-This article shows you how to set up an alert for new recommendations from Azure Advisor by using an Azure Resource Manager template (ARM template).
+Learn how to set up an alert for new recommendations from Azure Advisor by using an Azure Resource Manager template (ARM template).

 [!INCLUDE [About Azure Resource Manager](~/reusable-content/ce-skilling/azure/includes/resource-manager-quickstart-introduction.md)]